Luidog/fms-api-client/README.md

 ```

 ```
-> fms-api-client@1.0.2 test /Users/luidelaparra/Documents/Development/fms-api-client
+> fms-api-client@1.1.1 test /Users/luidelaparra/Documents/Development/fms-api-client
 > nyc _mocha --recursive ./tests --timeout=30000
   Authentication Capabilities
     ✓ should authenticate into FileMaker.
 (144ms)
-    ✓ should automatically request an authentication token (166ms) ✓ should reuse a saved authentication token (208ms) ✓ should log out of the filemaker.
-(157ms)
+    ✓ should automatically request an authentication token (169ms) ✓ should reuse a saved authentication token (164ms) ✓ should log out of the filemaker.
+(158ms)
     ✓ should not attempt a logout if there is no valid token.
-    ✓ reject if the authentication request fails (1576ms) Create Capabilities
+    ✓ should reject if the logout request fails (153ms) ✓ should reject if the authentication request fails (1407ms) Create Capabilities
     ✓ should create FileMaker records.
-(174ms)
+(160ms)
-    ✓ should reject bad data with an error (484ms)
+    ✓ should reject bad data with an error (153ms)
-    ✓ should create FileMaker records with mixed types (198ms) Delete Capabilities
+    ✓ should create FileMaker records with mixed types (157ms) Delete Capabilities
     ✓ should delete FileMaker records.
-(240ms)
+(238ms)
-    ✓ should reject deletions that do not specify a recordId (208ms) Edit Capabilities
+    ✓ should reject deletions that do not specify a recordId (161ms) Edit Capabilities
     ✓ should edit FileMaker records.
-    ✓ should reject bad data with an error (358ms) Find Capabilities
+    ✓ should reject bad data with an error (255ms) Find Capabilities
-    ✓ should perform a find request (229ms)
+    ✓ should perform a find request (191ms)
-    ✓ should allow you to use an object instead of an array for a find (234ms) ✓ should specify omit Criterea (222ms)
+    ✓ should allow you to use an object instead of an array for a find (194ms) ✓ should specify omit Criterea (189ms)
-    ✓ should allow additional parameters to manipulate the results (273ms) ✓ should allow you to use numbers in the find query parameters (214ms) ✓ should allow you to sort the results (206ms)
+    ✓ should allow additional parameters to manipulate the results (163ms) ✓ should allow you to use numbers in the find query parameters (165ms) ✓ should allow you to sort the results (191ms)
-    ✓ should return an empty array if the find does not return results (196ms) ✓ should allow you run a pre request script (290ms) ✓ should return a response even if a script fails (162ms) ✓ should allow you to send a parameter to the pre request script (229ms) ✓ should allow you run script after the find and before the sort (205ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (209ms) Get Capabilities
+    ✓ should return an empty array if the find does not return results (166ms) ✓ should allow you run a pre request script (175ms) ✓ should return a response even if a script fails (171ms) ✓ should allow you to send a parameter to the pre request script (164ms) ✓ should allow you run script after the find and before the sort (195ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (201ms) ✓ should reject of there is an issue with the find request (155ms) Get Capabilities
     ✓ should get specific FileMaker records.
-(252ms)
+(238ms)
-    ✓ should reject get requests that do not specify a recordId (237ms) Global Capabilities
+    ✓ should reject get requests that do not specify a recordId (234ms) Global Capabilities
-    ✓ should allow you to set FileMaker globals (219ms) ✓ should reject with a message and code if it fails to set a global (240ms) List Capabilities
+    ✓ should allow you to set FileMaker globals (167ms) ✓ should reject with a message and code if it fails to set a global (158ms) List Capabilities
-    ✓ should allow you to list records (217ms)
+    ✓ should allow you to list records (194ms)
-    ✓ should allow you use parameters to modify the list response (3226ms) ✓ should should allow you to use numbers in parameters (530ms) ✓ should modify requests to comply with DAPI name reservations (161ms) ✓ should allow strings while complying with DAPI name reservations (229ms) ✓ should allow you to offset the list response (288ms) ✓ should reject requests that use unexpected parameters (148ms) Script Capabilities
+    ✓ should allow you use parameters to modify the list response (160ms) ✓ should should allow you to use numbers in parameters (158ms) ✓ should modify requests to comply with DAPI name reservations (151ms) ✓ should allow strings while complying with DAPI name reservations (156ms) ✓ should allow you to offset the list response (164ms) ✓ should reject requests that use unexpected parameters (154ms) Script Capabilities
-    ✓ should allow you to trigger a script in FileMaker (166ms) ✓ should allow you to trigger a script in FileMaker (222ms) ✓ should allow you to trigger a script in a find (202ms) ✓ should allow you to trigger a script in a list (171ms) ✓ should allow reject a script that does not exist (193ms) ✓ should allow return a result even if a script returns an error (210ms) Storage
+    ✓ should allow you to trigger a script in FileMaker (171ms) ✓ should allow you to trigger a script in FileMaker (175ms) ✓ should allow you to trigger a script in a find (206ms) ✓ should allow you to trigger a script in a list (158ms) ✓ should allow reject a script that does not exist (151ms) ✓ should allow return a result even if a script returns an error (167ms) ✓ should parse script results if the results are json (169ms) ✓ should not parse script results if the results are not json (163ms) Storage
     ✓ should allow an instance to be created
     ✓ should allow an instance to be saved.